Modeling the Spectral Diversity of Quasars in the Sixteenth Data Release from the Sloan Digital Sky Survey: Data

-All spectra within a redshift bin are cropped to a common rest-frame wavelength range defined from $\lambda_{min}$ to $\lambda_{max}$. $\lambda_{min}$ is set by the bluest pixel of the lowest redshift spectrum in the bin and $\lambda_{max}$ is set by the reddest pixel in the highest redshift spectrum in the bin.
+All spectra within a redshift bin are cropped to a common rest-frame wavelength range defined from $\lambda_{min}$ to $\lambda_{max}$. $\lambda_{min}$ is set by the bluest pixel of the lowest redshift spectrum in the bin, and $\lambda_{max}$ is set by the reddest pixel in the highest redshift spectrum in the bin.
 The flux of each spectrum is normalized according to its median computed over the common wavelength range.
 The rest-frame values of $\lambda_{min}$ and $\lambda_{max}$ for the redshift bins are reported in Table~\ref{table_bins}.

 As a simple diagnostic of diversity, we explore the distribution of equivalent width of the C~\textsc{iv} emission line within each redshift bin.
-The equivalent width is determined through fitting a double Gaussian to the continuum-subtracted flux in the range 1510 to 1590~\AA.
-The continuum flux in the region of the C~\textsc{iv} emission line is estimated by fitting a power-law over the range 1430 to 1450~\AA\ and 1680 to 1700~\AA.
+The equivalent width is determined through fitting a double Gaussian to the continuum-subtracted flux in the range $1510 - 1590$~\AA.
+The continuum flux in the region of the C~\textsc{iv} emission line is estimated by fitting a power law over the ranges $1430 - 1450$~\AA\ and $1680 - 1700$~\AA.
 The location, width, and amplitude parameters for each Gaussian vary independently as expected from kinematics of gas responsible for narrow and broad emission.
 The equivalent width is calculated only for C~\textsc{iv} emission regions containing 20 or more reliable pixels.
-The mean and standard deviation of the equivalent width for the bins is $24.87 \pm 11.76$, $24.23 \pm 10.84$, $23.41 \pm 10.62$, and $22.61 \pm 10.21$, in order of increasing redshift.
-Due to selection effects, higher luminosity objects are more likely to be observed with increasing redshift thus the apparent decrease in equivalent width is the Baldwin Effect for C~\textsc{iv}.
+The mean and standard deviation of the equivalent width for the bins are $24.87 \pm 11.76$, $24.23 \pm 10.84$, $23.41 \pm 10.62$, and $22.61 \pm 10.21$, in order of increasing redshift.
+Due to selection effects, higher luminosity objects are more likely to be observed with increasing redshift; thus, the apparent decrease in equivalent width is the Baldwin Effect for C~\textsc{iv}.

-The distribution of absolute magnitude in the i-band as function of redshift for quasars in DR16Q is shown in Figure~\ref{fig:Mi_z}.
+The distribution of absolute magnitude in the i-band as a function of redshift for quasars in DR16Q is shown in Figure~\ref{fig:Mi_z}.
 The training sample is highlighted in red.
-The training selection is intrinsically more luminous than the general population due to the signal-to-noise requirement.
-In addition, the training sample trends towards higher luminosity with increasing redshift.
+The training selection is intrinsically more luminous than the general population owing to the S/N requirement.
+In addition, the training sample trends toward higher luminosity with increasing redshift.
 This trend explains the decreasing equivalent width of the C~\textsc{iv} emission line with increasing redshift that was described in the previous paragraph.